Bram-Simon/mosna_documentation/docs/source/how_to_guides.rst

         attributes=[attributes[i], attributes[j]]
     )

-**Logical Operations for Edge Detection**
+**Calculate Edges**

 The function uses logical operations to identify valid edge pairs.
 For each edge, it checks if the source and target nodes have the specified attributes:

 .. code-block:: python